 Dilworth attorneys serve on the boards of non-profit organizations actively engaged in diversity endeavors such as the Philadelphia Diversity Law Group, the Urban League of Philadelphia and the Urban Affairs Coalition of Philadelphia.
 Additionally, the firm has sponsored and participated in the diversity efforts of state, local and minority bar associations and other professional associations, such as the firm’s sponsorship of the Pennsylvania Bar Association’s Annual Diversity Summit and Minority Bar Conference, the American Bar Association’s Judicial Intern Opportunity Program and the Pennsylvania Legal Aid Network’s Martin Luther King, Jr. Fellowship.

 Dilworth’s Diversity Committee consists of partners and associates who work closely with firm management and administrative staff in an effort to ensure that Dilworth’s diversity efforts are carried out within the firm.
-Members of the firm’s Hiring Committee (including the Hiring Committee Co-Chairs) and Executive Committee serve on the Diversity Committee to provide leadership support and liaison between the management and hiring functions of the firm, as well as supporting and developing strategies to create impact in diversity and inclusion in the community it serves.
+Members of the firm’s Hiring Committee (including the Hiring Committee Co-Chairs) and Executive Committee serve on the Diversity Committee to provide leadership support and liaise between the management and hiring functions of the firm, as well as supporting and developing strategies to promote diversity and inclusion in the community it serves.